Sometimes Two Irrational Guards are Needed: Introduction

 where~$\varphi$ is a well-formed and quantifier-free formula consisting of polynomial equations and inequalities in the variables and the logical connectives $\{\land, \lor, \lnot\}$.
 The goal is to decide whether this sentence is true.
 As an example, consider the formula $\varphi(X,Y) :\equiv X^2 + Y^2 \leq 1 \land Y^2 \geq 2X^2 - 1$; among (infinitely many) other solutions, $\varphi(0,0)$ evaluates to true, witnessing that this is a yes-instance of \ETR.
 It is known that

 Here the first inclusion follows because a \problemname{SAT} instance can trivially be written as an equivalent \ETR instance.
 The second inclusion is highly non-trivial and was first proven by Canny in his seminal paper~\cite{Canny1988_PSPACE}.
+Interestingly, there are also oracle separation results indicating that those three complexity classes are distinct~\cite{hamm2025oracle}.

 Note that the complexity of working with continuous numbers was studied in various contexts.
 To avoid confusion, let us make some remarks on the underlying machine model.
 The underlying machine model for \ER (over which sentences need to be decided and where reductions are performed) is the \wordRAM (or equivalently, a Turing machine) and not the \realRAM~\cite{Erickson2022_SmoothingGap} or the Blum-Shub-Smale model~\cite{Blum1989_ComputationOverTheReals}.